conan-io/docs/examples/tools/system/system_package/package_manager.rst

 and upload that package, and then manage it as any other regular package.
 See the tutorial about :ref:`creating packages from pre-compiled binaries here<creating_packages_other_prebuilt>`.

-But in some scenarios, it might still be desired to use that library from its installed location ``/home/myuser/mymath`` without putting the artifacts inside a Conan package.
+But in some scenarios, it might still be desirable to use that library from its installed location ``/home/myuser/mymath`` without putting the artifacts inside a Conan package.
 This can be done with a "wrapper" recipe, similar to the one above, but that do not have any ``system_requirements()`` method.